Large smooth twins from short lattice vectors: Lattice Theory

 \subsubsection{The case $\norm{\vv} < \gh(\lat)$.}

-If $\norm{\vv} = \lambda_1(\lat) < \gh(\lat)$ we call a shortest vector $\vv \in \lat$ \emph{unusually short}.
-Finding such an unusually short vector $\vv \in \lat$ is typically easier.
-In particular, such a short vector can be found by running a lattice reduction algorithm such as BKZ~\cite{schnorr1994lattice} which makes polynomially many calls to an exact SVP oracle in dimension $\beta \leq n$ and thus heuristically runs in time $2^{0.292\beta+o(n)}$.
-The dimension $\beta$ depends on the dimension $n$ and the ratio $\gh(\lat)/\lambda_1(\lat)$ which is also called the \emph{gap}.
-The larger the gap, the lower $\beta$ will be relative to $n$.
+We call a shortest vector $\vv \in \lat$ \emph{unusually short} if $\norm{\vv} = \lambda_1(\lat) < \gh(\lat)$.
+Finding such an unusually short vector is typically easier\iffullversion .
+In particular, such a short vector can be found\fi ~by running a lattice reduction algorithm such as BKZ~\cite{schnorr1994lattice} which makes polynomially many calls to an exact SVP oracle in dimension $\beta \leq n$\iffullversion ~and thus heuristically runs in time $2^{0.292\beta+o(n)}$ \bruno{this runtime could and probably should go in both full and submitted versions}\fi .
+The dimension $\beta$ depends on $n$ and the ratio $\gh(\lat)/\lambda_1(\lat)$ which is called the \emph{gap}.
+The larger the gap, the lower $\beta$ will be relative to $n$ in order to successfully recover the unusually short vector.